Stevia And Belly Fat

 Although these properties do not directly address excess fats, they can prevent cardiovascular damage and some other side effects of being overweight along with efforts to control body weight.
 Gingerols have what is known as anti-obesity effects that can aid in the fast digestion of food and the stimulation of the body to make digested food move quickly through the colon.
 This antioxidant property, from research, is also capable of normalizing blood sugar level, which is crucial in weight loss (2).

-In summary, stevia is a no-calorie sweetener that has health benefits, but not without some possible side effects.
-Because of its no-calorie feature, it does not increase fat in the body.
+In summary, stevia is a low-calorie sweetener that has health benefits, but not without some possible side effects.
+Because of its low-calorie feature, it does not increase fat in the body.
 Belly fat, on the other hand, is a result of several factors, including stress, poor eating habit, and lack of regular exercise.
 Currently, no research has identified a direct association between stevia and belly fat, which means that the consumption of the sweetener is not likely to affect most people who are pursuing a belly fat goal.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!